England Ireland Find Havens

 Other

-Elephant Boatyard is situated on the south coast of England, within the River Hamble that flows into the northeast side of Southampton Water.
-It is a traditional boatyard that occasionally accommodates visitors, and is situated in the upper end of a river that is a yachting centre of considerable importance.
+Elephant Boatyard is located on the south coast of England, within the River Hamble, which flows into the northeast side of Southampton Water.
+It is situated at the upper end of the meandering river, a notable yachting hub, and although a working boatyard, it occasionally welcomes visitors alongside empty berths.

-Elephant Boatyard is situated on the south coast of England, within the River Hamble that flows into the northeast side of Southampton Water.
-It is a traditional boatyard that occasionally accommodates visitors, and is situated in the upper end of a river that is a yachting centre of considerable importance.
+Elephant Boatyard is located on the south coast of England, within the River Hamble, which flows into the northeast side of Southampton Water.
+It is situated at the upper end of the meandering river, a notable yachting hub, and although a working boatyard, it occasionally welcomes visitors alongside empty berths.

 Located within the protected waters of Southampton Waters and two and a half miles upriver, the boatyard offers complete protection.
-Although it can be safely accessed night or day, and at any state of the tide for most vessels, it is best that newcomers visit during daylight.
+Although it can be safely accessed night or day and at any stage of the tide for most vessels, newcomers should visit during daylight owing to the density of moored vessels.

 Please note